MicrosoftLearning/AI-102-AIEngineer/Instructions/16-video-indexer.md

 A large proportion of the data created and consumed today is in the format of video. **Video Analyzer for Media** is an AI-powered service that you can use to index videos and extract insights from them.

 > **Note**: From June 21st 2022, capabilities of cognitive services that return personally identifiable information are restricted to customers who have been granted [limited access](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-limited-access).
-Additionally, capabilities that infer emotional state are no longer available.
-These restrictions may affect this lab exercise.
-We're working to address this, but in the meantime you may experience some errors when following the steps below; for which we apologize.
+Without getting limited access approval, recognizing people and celebrities with Video Analyzer for this lab is not available.
 For more details about the changes Microsoft has made, and why - see [Responsible AI investments and safeguards for facial recognition](https://azure.microsoft.com/blog/responsible-ai-investments-and-safeguards-for-facial-recognition/).

 ## Clone the repository for this course